winitzki/scall/tutorial/programming_dhall.md

 Creating a value of type `GFix F` requires an initial "seed" value and a "step" function.
 We imagine that the code will run the "step" function as many times as needed, in order to retrieve more values from the data structure.

-The required reasoning is quite different from that of creating values of the least fixed point types.
+The required reasoning is quite different from that of creating values of the least fixpoint types.
 The main difference is that the `seed` value needs to carry enough information for the `step` function to decide which new data to create at any place in the data structure.

-Because the type `T = GFix F` is a fixed point of `T = F T`, we always have the function `fix : F T → T`.
+Because the type `T = GFix F` is a fixpoint of `T = F T`, we always have the function `fix : F T → T`.
 That function, similarly to the case of Church encodings, the function `fix` provides a set of constructors for `GFix F`.
 Those constructors are "finite": they cannot create an infinite data structure.
 For that, we need the general constructor `makeGFix`.